dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 </div>
 As I was unable to upload images to Github I used to upload images to my Google drive, then get the URL of the image and put that as a source in the blog.
 One of those examples here
 [Image from google drive](https://lh3.googleusercontent.com/-j3S-KX7DwQ0/VDi4p2xTzVI/AAAAAAAAAGo/_PP4-udRS4c/s550-no/moto-hint-story-pairit-us.jpg){:rel='nofollow'}{:target="_blank"}.
-There is another way to do this by creating an issue in Github where you can drag and drop an image, get the URL and use it as source.
+There is another way to do this by creating an issue on Github where you can drag and drop an image, get the URL and use it as a source.
 But I doubt its reliability.

 <div id="toc" class="clear"></div>

-And also this is not practical.
+And also, this is not practical.
 Since you are making a http request, it would take a longer time to load the page.
 I was not aware of these things.
 But, that was my workaround for not being able to upload files to Github.

 ## A nice tool to upload images to Github